SAP/odata-vocabularies/vocabularies/Hierarchy.md

 Template for actions that copy a node and its descendants and are named in [`RecursiveHierarchy/CopyAction`](#RecursiveHierarchyType)

-To give the copied sub-hierarchy a parent, the action invocation must be followed by a PATCH like in this JSON batch request:
+The resource path of the binding parameter MUST traverse the hierarchy collection, including any hierarchy directory.
+To give the copied sub-hierarchy a parent, the action invocation must be followed by a PATCH that binds the parent navigation property (`Superordinate` in the following JSON batch request).
 ```json
 {"requests": [{
   "id": "1",